katsu-nm/gandi_dns/README.md

 Run `chmod +x updater.sh` and execute the script manually to verify it's working as intended

 This can then be ran via whatever means suit you, cronjob, event scheduler etc

+## Todo

+- Gandi API output parsing to check if the update was successful